Pakistan International Airlines: Services

-Cabin

-PIA operates a three-class configuration on its domestic routes: Business Class, Executive Economy and Economy.
-On international flights, a two-class configuration (Executive Economy and Economy class) has been introduced since January 2019.
-PIA has retained Business class-only on domestic flights operated by Boeing 777s.
-PIA Business and Executive Economy passengers are offered recliner seats on all Boeing 777 aircraft.
-Seats with more legroom and vacant middle seat are offered in Executive Economy on board the Airbus A320 aircraft.
-In Economy class, all passengers on the Boeing 777 are offered seats with 30-inch legroom and personal entertainment screens in a 3-3-3 configuration.
-On the Airbus A320, fabric-covered seats in a 3–3 configuration are offered.

 Catering

 PIA Catering is the main supplier of meals for the airline at Islamabad and Karachi.
 It can produce 15,000 passenger meals each day.
 In 2006, the management of the flight kitchens was given to Singapore Air Terminal Services (SATS).
 This agreement ended in 2011 and PIA is managing the Flight Kitchens in Karachi and Islamabad itself.
 As of April 2019, an MOU was signed between PIA and McDonald's for the airlines catering.
 PIA Catering provides special meals to allow for passengers' dietary and religious needs.
 No alcoholic beverages or pork are served on board due to Islamic dietary laws.

 PIA Premier service

 PIA Premier was launched as a luxury air service on 14 August 2016.
 An Airbus A330 aircraft was initially wet-leased from SriLankan Airlines to operate the service.
 There were six weekly flights to London, three each from Islamabad and Lahore.
+However, it was soon diminished due to a loss of 2.1 billion rupees.